Table of Contents

 - PPE: mask, gloves, goggles

-Materials: Ductwork – rigid or semi-rigid (PE-HD / PVC / metal) Duct insulation Air valves (extract) Room terminals / grilles External wall/roof terminals (weatherproof cowls or hoods) Controllers / boost switches / humidity or CO₂ sensors Fire-rated duct components Mounting brackets & anti-vibration mounts All duct seals & gaskets (EPDM / rubber) Manifolds Attic walk-board / 1.5 m² platform if needed Fixings: screws, strap banding, anchors, supports Electrical connection materials (isolation switch, cable)
+Materials: Ductwork – rigid or semi-rigid ( PVC / metal) Duct insulation Air valves (extract) Room terminals / grilles External wall/roof terminals (weatherproof cowls or hoods) Controllers / boost switches / humidity or CO₂ sensors Fire-rated duct components Mounting brackets & anti-vibration mounts All duct seals & gaskets (EPDM / rubber) Manifolds Attic walk-board / 1.5 m² platform if needed Fixings: screws, strap banding, anchors, supports Electrical connection materials (isolation switch, cable)

 Notice